About Me

 • When the ingredients have combined into a dough, knead this gently for a couple of minutes.
 You will probably need a little more flour for this.

 • Roll the dough out so that it fits your frying pan or baking sheet.
-Leave it to rise for at least a quarter of an hour, longer is you're very organised.
+Leave it to rise for at least a quarter of an hour, longer if you're very organised.
 If you are in a cold place, warm the frying pan or put something like a night light in the oven to keep the dough warm.

 All sorts of goodies can be used to top pizza, of course, and you probably have your favourites.
 If your lockers contain tomatoes, olives and capers, you’re almost there.
 I can also recommend vegan chorizo salami, but would warn against overloading your pizza with too many different flavours.
 After all, a pizza Margherita is immensely popular in Italy and as simple as it comes.
 The following recipe is a voyaging one, for when you aren't overloaded with fresh vegetables.